 Definition of boiler room in English:

-1A room in a building or a compartment in a ship containing a boiler and related heating equipment.
+1A room in a building (typically in the basement) or a compartment in a ship containing a boiler and related heating or steam-generating equipment.

 - The apartment includes a sitting room, study, kitchen, utility, boiler room, two bedrooms, bathroom and separate toilet.